aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 10Jul18
+Strategized about blockchain today.
+Continued to work on coding issues.

 ## 9Jul18
 Got Virtual Box running on my PC which will eventully lead to finishing Hyperledger's course.
 Reviewed recursion, still not quite getting it.